-During the investigation, if the hearing officer finds there is probable cause that a ULP violation occurred, and informal resolution is unsuccessful, the case is scheduled for hearing.
+During the investigation, if the hearing officer finds there is probable cause that a ULP violation occurred, and informal resolution4 is unsuccessful, the case is scheduled for hearing.
 Hearings may be live or based upon the written record.
-A case may resolve up to or even before the conclusion of the hearing.
+A case may resolve up to or even during the hearing, but before it concludes.